gnosis/dex-subgraph/README.md

 yarn deploy
 ```

-The subgraph should be accesible in: http://127.0.0.1:8000/subgraphs/name/gnosis/protocol/graphql
+The subgraph should be accessible in: http://127.0.0.1:8000/subgraphs/name/gnosis/protocol/graphql

 <details><summary>Example of GraphQL subscription to try:</summary>